elasticrash/rabbit-borough/README.md

-A rabbit MQ abstraction build upon lapin
+# A rabbit MQ abstraction build upon lapin

-To fit my needs
+Goal: To fit my needs and hopefully, someone else's

 (work in progress) my plan is to add a bit of code at least 2-4 times per week (until I reach a satisfying point)

+29/05/2020

+* updated to Lapin v1.0.0

 26/05/2020